 In addition, Austin College obtains an outstanding success rate of 93 percent in employment post-graduation as well as a graduation rate of 76.42 percent.

-Located in downtown Fort Worth, this Christian based university is the largest school in the United States that is connected with the Disciples of Christ.
+Located in downtown Fort Worth, TCU is a private, Christian research university and the largest school in the United States that is connected with the Disciples of Christ.

 However, all students from any faith are encouraged to enroll.
 Texas Christian University, home of more than 11,000 students, provides 117 areas of undergraduate study.
 Areas including business, communication, education, fine arts, liberal arts, nursing and health sciences, and science and engineering.

 Your chance of graduation is very promising as TCU provides an enjoyable student-to-faculty ratio of 13 to 1 and acquires a graduation rate of 75.45 percent.